PavelDymkov/npm-packagr/README.md

 ### doIf

-Run pipelines by the target option.
+Run pipeline by the target option.

 ```ts
 doIf("target-name", [